-By March 31 2019, the Group's oil working interest production from continuing operations (Colombia) decreased on average by 37% year on year to 785 boe/day23.
-Production of gas decreased 19.5% during the same period and sales of gas have decreased accordingly.
-Since 2014, oil prices declined to an absolute minimum in the beginning of 2016 and since then prices have recovered up to a level above USD 70 bbl during 2018, however the decrease in production, has had a negative effect on revenues, profitability and cash flows.
-During the 3 months period ended March 31 2019, revenues from continuing operations were 38% lower compared with same period of 2018 due to production declination and Vikingo operational difficulties.
+By March 31 2020, the Group's oil working interest production from continuing operations (Colombia) increase on average by 23.5% year on year to 991 boe/day23.
+Production of gas increase as well by 68.4% during the same period and sales of gas have decreased accordingly.
+Since 2014, oil prices declined to an absolute minimum in the beginning of 2016 and since then prices have recovered up to a level above USD 70 bbl during 2018.
+During the last twelve months the increase in working interest production can be mainly attributed to a relevant increase in gas production in Colombia.
+During the 3 months period ended March 31 2020, revenues from continuing operations were 7.9% lower compared with same period of 2019 due to lower oil prices.